Can I Sue for a Tire Blowout?

 - Improperly Serviced Tire – If you discover that your tire was overinflated, underinflated, or otherwise improperly serviced, you can pursue the mechanic or body shop for damages.

-- Dangerous Road Conditions – When your tire blowout was caused by poor road conditions, you might be able to pursue the government for your losses.
+- Dangerous Road Conditions – When your tire blowout was caused by poor road conditions, you might be able to pursue the government for your losses and injuries.

 Get Legal Help with Your Tire Blowout Claim

 Now you have the answer to this question: Can I sue for a tire blowout?
-Yes, you can, but only if you can prove your case.
+Yes, you can, but only if you can prove your case and demonstrate your injuries.
 It’s imperative that you gather evidence quickly so that you can show what caused the auto accident and who was at fault.

-Call Halperin Law Center to discuss your car accident claim at 804-527-0100.
+Contact a Richmond product liability lawyer at Halperin Law Center to discuss your car accident claim by calling 804-527-0100.
 You can also fill out the website form down below to reach us.
 We offer a free case review so that you can get answers to your questions without making a commitment.